fbpx

 What is wellbeing?

-Wellbeing means we have the tools, support and environments we need to be who we are and to build and sustain lives worth living.
+It means having the tools, support and environments to be who we are and to build and sustain lives worth living.

 Do you know a BTI student suffering?
 Can we help?